 - Swelling of an entire leg

-“If your symptoms cease to improve after your PE or you reach an impaired functional level, talk to your healthcare professional”.
+“If your symptoms cease to improve after your or you reach an impaired functional level, talk to your healthcare professional”.

 If you are not deemed a candidate for the above mentioned surgery, you may be prescribed different classes of drugs used for other types of increased blood pressure in the lungs.

 Having persistent symptoms, experiencing pain or coping with the emotional distress can be difficult to handle.
 It can be difficult to resume your normal life after a blood clot but you are not alone.
-There are a number of resources and organisations out there which can be of help to you.
+There are a number of resources and organizations out there which can be of help to you.
 Some of these are mentioned here below:

 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by LEO Pharma of any of services or opinions of the corporation or organization.
 LEO Pharma bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.